mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/experimental_results.md

 The output produced by the previous commands includes the following information regarding a dataset's features:

-- The total number of examples contained in a dataset, as well as the number of examples per type of feature (numerical, ordinal, or nominal).
+- **The number of examples contained in a dataset:** Besides the total number, the number of examples per type of feature (numerical, ordinal, or nominal) is also given.
-- The sparsity among the feature values of all examples, calculated as the percentage of elements in the feature matrix that are equal to zero.
+- **The sparsity of the feature matrix:** This statistic calculates as the percentage of elements in the feature matrix that are equal to zero.

 In addition, the following statistics regarding the labels in a dataset are provided:

-- The total number of available labels.
+- **The total number of available labels**
-- The percentage of irrelevant labels among all examples, corresponding to the sparsity of the label matrix.
+- **The sparsity of the label matrix:** This statistic calculates as the percentage of irrelevant labels among all examples.
-- The average label cardinality, i.e., the average number of relevant labels per example.
+- **The average label cardinality:** The average number of relevant labels per example.
-- The number of distinct label vectors, i.e., the number of unique label combinations that are present in a dataset.
+- **The number of distinct label vectors:** The number of unique label combinations present in a dataset.
-- The *label imbalance ratio* [^charte2013], which is an important metric in multi-label classification.
-It measures to which degree the distribution of relevant and irrelevant labels is unbalanced.
+- **The label imbalance ratio:** An important metric in multi-label classification measuring to which degree the distribution of relevant and irrelevant labels is unbalanced. [^charte2013]

 (output-label-vectors)=